eurecom-s3/loaders_modeling/README.md

 The output file can be specified with the `-O` flag (default: `testcase`).

 ## Differential test case generation
-Given two or more models, the framework can create program headers that are valid according to a subset of them, but invalid for the others.
+Given two or more models, the framework can create program headers that are valid according to a subset of them but invalid for the others.
-`generate.py` implements also the differential test case generation, and can be invoked with:
+`generate.py` also implements the differential test case generation and can be invoked with:
 ```
 python3 generate.py -A <model 1> [<model 2> [...]] -N <model 3> [<model 3> [...]]
 ```
-To generate a sample that runs in Windows 7 but not in Windows 10, you can execute:
+For example, to generate a sample that runs in Windows 7 but not in Windows 10, you can execute:
 ```
 ./generate.py -A models/windows/10/MiCreateImageFileMap.lmod models/windows/10/LdrpInitializeProcess.lmod -N models/windows/7/MiCreateImageFileMap.lmod models/windows/7/LdrpInitializeProcess.lmod
 ```